syn2cat/syndilights/README.md

 * displayclient/html/ws_udp.js
 -----------------------------
-A nodjs server => $ node displayclient/html/ws_udp.js
+A nodejs server => $ node displayclient/html/ws_udp.js
 This listens for UDP packets to show on a virtual building This server creates a webserver where a browser can connect to see a simulation of the building. => $ firefox/chromium displayclient/html/visionneuse.html

 * frameserver
 -------------
-A c++ program recieving UDP frames combining them to generate the final display
+A c++ program receiving UDP frames combining them to generate the final display

 * clients
 ---------